EPFL-VILAB/XTConsistency/README.md

 This trains the model for the `normal` target with 8 perceptual losses ie. `curvature`, `edge2d`, `edge3d`, `keypoint2d`, `keypoint3d`, `reshading`, `depth` and `imagenet`.
 We used 3 V100 (32GB) GPUs to train our models, running them for 500 epochs takes about a week.

+Additional arugments can be specified during training, the most commonly used ones are listed below.
+For the full list, refer to the [training script](./train.py).
-There is the option to train with fewer perceptual loss terms at a single time, thus lowers GPU memory requirements.
-The flag `--k` defines the number of perceptual losses used.
-There are several options for choosing how this subset is chosen 1. randomly (`--random-select`) 2. winrate (`--winrate`) 3. gradnorm (default).
-Data augmentation is not done by default, it can be added to the training data with the flag `--dataaug`.
+- The flag `--k` defines the number of perceptual losses used, thus reducing GPU memory requirements.
+- There are several options for choosing how this subset is chosen 1. randomly (`--random-select`) 2. winrate (`--winrate`) 3. gradnorm (default).
+- Data augmentation is not done by default, it can be added to the training data with the flag `--dataaug`.
 The transformations applied are 1. random crop with probability 0.5 2. [color jitter](https://pytorch.org/docs/stable/torchvision/transforms.html?highlight=color%20jitter#torchvision.transforms.ColorJitter) with probability 0.5.

 To train a `normal` target domain with 2 perceptual losses selected randomly each epoch, run the following command.